 However, 85% of teens “said they spend time with friends by calling them on the phone, and 19% do so every day.”
 Plus, interacting in digital space isn’t replacing teenager’s face-to-face contact with their best friends.
 Fifty-nine percent of teens said they keep in touch with their BFF at least once a day (over 40% said “many times a day”)—at school (for 83% of those surveyed), at someone’s house (58%), or online (55%).

 Almost half of teens said their first choice for digitally communicating with their bestie is texting (including on messaging apps), 20% said social media, 13% said phone calls, and 6% said video games.
 It looks like teens are using technology not to substitute for close friendships, but as one of several ways to keep them active.

 The report found a lot of other interesting things on the subject (guess which digital tool boys use most in maintaining friendships?
 How about girls?).
 Overall, though, the takeaway is that the critics can chill out: social interacting among teens hasn’t simply “gone digital.”
 Teens now have both digital and “analog” options for keeping in touch, and they’re using both.

 Note: The challenge for teens is how to embrace the new technology safely.
-There are predators of all kinds on the internet—people pretending they are someone they are not; people with money scams.
-Teens should never meet up with anyone they meet on the internet unless it is in a public place with other friends.
+There are predators of all kinds on the internet—people pretending they are someone they aren't; people with money scams.
+Teens should never meet up with anyone they meet on the internet unless it's in a public place with other friends.
 Teens should also not give any personal information to people they meet online—no phone number or address.
-And if you feel you have been victimized or lied to by someone online, tell your parents or school authorities.
+And if you feel you've been victimized or lied to by someone online, tell your parents or school authorities.
 They can help you decide if the police should be called.
 So by all means, enjoy the new technology, but do it with caution.